Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Imposition of Dirichlet boundary conditions

+As we already mentioned, the problem with this formulation is that it appears to be very difficult to design networks that satisfy boundary conditions by construction.
+Instead, typically, a penalty term of the form $\lambda \| T w_{\bs\theta} \|_{\partial\Omega}$ is added to the functional on the right hand side \cite{duan2021analysis}.
 The convergence to the solution $u \in H^1_0(\Omega)$ of the continuous problem is obtained by letting $\lambda \rightarrow \infty$ and enriching the network space.
-In the classical numerical methods, e.g., Finite Element Method, $\lambda$ is proportional to $h^{-s}$, with $h$ being the mesh size and $s>0$ a carefully chosen exponent.
+In the classical numerical methods, e.g., the Finite Element Method, $\lambda$ is proportional to $h^{-s}$, with $h$ being the mesh size and $s>0$ a carefully chosen exponent.
 With neural network methods, it is, however, not obvious how to match the dimension of the space to the rate by which $\lambda$ grows.
 In general, either the accuracy or the conditioning of the nonlinear system suffers.

-Our idea is to build the boundary conditions into the formulation by weighting the network functions with the level set function $\phi$, where $\phi\vert_{\partial \Omega} = 0$ and $\phi$ behaves as a distance function in the vicinity of $\partial \Omega$.
+Our idea is to build the boundary conditions into the formulation by weighting the network functions with the level set function $\phi$, where $\phi\vert_{\partial \Omega} = 0$, $\phi\vert_\Omega > 0$, and $\phi$ behaves as a distance function in the vicinity of $\partial \Omega$.
 The solution we look for then takes the form $\phi w_{\bs{\theta}}$ with $w_{\bs{\theta}} \in W_{\bs{\theta}}$.
-The cut Deep Ritz method reads,
+The Cut Deep Ritz method reads

 It is straightforward to show that this is equivalent to

 Following \Cref{rem:ceadeepritz}, and assuming, for the sake of simplicity, that the minimization problem \eqref{min:45} has a unique solution $\nu_{\bs{\theta}}^* \in W_{\bs\theta}$ we then have that